MIT-LCP/bloatectomy/paper/paper.md

 # Summary
-Objective: Identify duplicate sentences in unstructured healthcare notes, mark them for manual review, and remove them from statistical analysis.
-Introduction: Duplicated sentences (“note bloat”) in unstructured electronic healthcare records hamper scientific research.
+Duplicated sentences (“note bloat”) in unstructured electronic healthcare records hamper scientific research.
 Existing methods did not meet our needs.
-Methods: We adapted the LZW compression algorithm into a new method and designed parameters to allow customization for varying data and research needs.
+We adapted the LZW compression algorithm into a new method and designed parameters to allow customization for varying data and research needs.
+This resulted in the Bloatectomy package which identifies duplicate sentences in unstructured healthcare notes (or other documents), marks them for manual review, and removes them for statistical analysis.
+The package allows for a high level of customization in the length and type of duplications (via regular expressions) and could also be used for plagiarism detection or other text pre-processing requirements for natural language processing (NLP).
+The Bloatectomy method works, is available for use, and can be adapted for other settings.
-Results: Examples are presented.
-Conclusions: The Bloatectomy method works, is available for use, and can be adapted for other settings.

 ![Graphical Abstract.  ](graph_abstract.png)